dy/typographic-hotkeys/README.md

 * Fake formats: html, json
 * Typograph: format selected text
 * any kind of compilers like LESS, SASS,
+* highlighting of invisible symbols, number of spaces etc

 ## Installation
 1. Download and install <a href="http://www.autohotkey.com/">Autohotkey</a>™